-Chris Wakelin has been an ever-present on the World Snooker Tour since 2013 and is a three-time ranking event quarter-finalist.
+Chris Wakelin has been an ever-present on the World Snooker Tour since 2013 and is a four-time ranking event quarter-finalist.

 From Rugby, England, Wakelin successfully qualified through Q School to turn professional for the first time.